Arabesque (group)

-Arabesque was an all-girl trio formed at the height of the European disco era in 1977 in Frankfurt, West Germany.
-The group's changing lineup worked with the German composer Jean Frankfurter (Erich Ließmann) and became especially popular in Japan.
+Arabesque are an all-girl trio formed at the height of the European disco era in 1977, in the West German city of Frankfurt.
+The group's changing lineup worked with the German composer Jean Frankfurter (Erich Ließmann).

+Arabesque were especially popular in Japan.
+Their songs began being aired on Japanese late-night radio shows in the late 1970s, and with support from groups such as the Takenoko-zoku, they became especially popular with teenagers and a driving force behind the popularity of Western music in Japan in the early 1980s.
+Their popularity also spread to South Korea, Chinese-speaking countries and other parts of Asia, Eastern Europe and Latin America.

 History

 1975–1978: Formation and early years

 In 1975, schlager music singer Mary Ann Nagel proposed a girl group to producer Wolfgang Mewes, who accepted.
 Two additional members were recruited through a singing competition.
-An Englishwoman (Karen Ann Tepperis), a German-Uzbek (Michaela Rose), and a German (Mary Ann Nagel) comprised the initial group.
+A Brit (Karen Ann Tepperis), a German-Mexican (Michaela Rose), and a German (Mary Ann Nagel) comprised the initial group.

 After the first album, the band lineup changed by keeping only the original member Michaela Rose, while replacing the two other girls, Karen Ann Tepperis and Mary Ann Nagel, with new members Jasmin Vetter and Heike Rimbeau, respectively.
-Nagel was replaced due to her becoming tired of the long daily commute from Karlsruhe to Frankfurt am Main, where the group was based.
-Tepperis was replaced due to the fact that she was pregnant and could not go on tour.
+Nagel was replaced due to family commitments and becoming tired of the long daily commute from Karlsruhe to Frankfurt am Main, where the group was based.
+Tepperis was replaced shortly after the release of Friday Night in 1978, due to the fact that she was pregnant and could not go on tour.
 The surprising overnight success of Hello Mr. Monkey in Japan prompted the producers to schedule an immediate tour to Japan.
 The duration of Heike Rimbeau in the group was also short-lived; due to her pregnancy in 1978, she was briefly substituted with Elke Brückheimer.
-This German country singer appeared only in a few live performances during the year 1979.
+This West German country singer appeared only in a few live performances during the year 1979.
 However, shortly afterward, she too was replaced by Sandra Lauer.
-Lauer had previously attended the Young Star Music contest in 1975, where she achieved a record deal and released the song "Andy mein Freund" ("My Friend Andy").
+Lauer had previously attended the Young Star Music contest in 1975, where she achieved a record deal and released the song "Andy mein Freund" (My Friend, Andy).
 In 1979, at age 17, Lauer was invited to become the lead singer of Arabesque.